ninjaneers-team/uropa/docs/README.md

 ## Licensing

-urOpa is licensed with Apache License Version 2.0.
+uropa is licensed with Apache License Version 2.0.
 Please read the
 [LICENSE](https://github.com/ninjaneers-team/uropa/blob/master/LICENSE) file for more details.

 ## Security

-urOpa does not offer to secure your Opa deployment but only configures it.
+uropa does not offer to secure your Opa deployment but only configures it.
 It encourages you to protect your Opa's Admin API with authentication but doesn't offer such a service itself.

-urOpa's state file can contain sensitive data such as private keys of certificates, credentials, etc. It is left up to the user to manage and store the state file in a secure fashion.
+uropa's state file can contain sensitive data such as private keys of certificates, credentials, etc. It is left up to the user to manage and store the state file in a secure fashion.

-If you believe that you have found a security vulnerability in urOpa, please submit a detailed report, along-with reproducible steps to Harry Bagdi (email address is first name last name At gmail Dot com).
+If you believe that you have found a security vulnerability in uropa, please submit a detailed report, along-with reproducible steps to Harry Bagdi (email address is first name last name At gmail Dot com).
 I will try to respond in a timely manner and will really appreciate it you